Fady-Esam/Fady-Esam/README.md

 ## 📌 Currently

 - 🌱 Actively learning and building software projects
-- 💬 Ask me about my work, projects, experience, or development journey
+- 💬 Open to discussions about my work, projects, experience, or development journey
-- 📫 You can reach me anytime at: **fady.esam.0101@gmail.com**
+- 📫 Reach me at: **fady.esam.0101@gmail.com**

 ---